mrmagooey/hpcaas-container-template/readme.md

 ## Developing Your Container
 ### Adding your Code

-Firstly, your code needs to be copied to the subdirectory in this repository named `code`, a directory that currently comes with a single empty file named `copy_your_code_files_here`.
-When the container is built, it will copy everything from this directory to the container.
-The default executable that the container looks for is called `hpc_code`.
-You can change the name of the executable that the container will execute by changing the configuration, described below.
+Use the docker build options `ADD` or `COPY` to add your code to the container.

+The default executable that the container looks for is called `hpc_code`, and needs copy the entrypoint executable to `/hpcaas/code/hpc_code`.

 Your code may have some dependencies that need to be installed before it can work.
 If these can be installed via ubuntu repositories, apt is available.
 Otherwise, this is a normal docker container that you can customise using typical Dockerfile commands (e.g. ADD, RUN).